3-1-research-project/EnergyMeasurementMVP/database-seed/README.md

 ```

 ## How to debug
-If you want to debug this program and are using VS code, open [../launch.json](../.vscode/launch.json) and fill out the args field with the corresponding fields for your running Minitwit application.
-(Uou can find it by looking for `"name": "seed-debug"`)
+If you want to debug this program and are using VS code, open [../launch.json](../.vscode/launch.json) and fill out the args field with the corresponding fields for your running MiniTwit application.
+(You can find it by looking for `"name": "seed-debug"`)